lxing532/topic_variability/README.md

 ```
 java -cp commons-math-2.1.jar:.
 LearnTopicModel -model lda -iters 2000 -Z 50 -input data/input.txt -alpha 0.1
 ```
-It will run the model for 2000 iterations (-iters) with 50 topics (-Z).
-Input text should put under data folder.
+It will run the model for 2000 iterations (-iters) with 50 topics (-Z), -iters and -Z are arguments for number of iteration and topic number.
+Input text should put under the data folder.
 An example input.txt file is provided.
 Please convert your input text file into the same format.

+The recorded gibbs samplers are saved under the data folder in files ending in .assign, which contains the original input but the topic assignment for each word is appended after the word (for example, "student:39" means this word token was assigned to topic 39 in the current iteration of the Gibbs sampler).

+Once the sampling process is done, run topwords_posterior_avg.py: